Fred Goodwin: Expansion

 After the purchase of NatWest, RBS made a string of further acquisitions around the world, including the purchase of Irish mortgage provider First Active and UK insurers Churchill Insurance and Direct Line.
 During negotiations with Credit Suisse over the acquisition of Churchill, it is said that Goodwin maintained silence for an hour at lunch with Credit Suisse's CEO, supporting his demand for indemnity against any potential losses from the associated The Accident Group, which would collapse soon after.
 He got his way.
 RBS also bulked up its US Citizens Financial Group, Inc. arm with a string of further deals.
 Then in May 2004, RBS said it would purchase Charter One Financial Inc. of Cleveland, Ohio for $10.5 billion.
 The deal, at a price "widely considered too high" spread the RBS's banking web across the Midwest for the first time, and made its U.S. banking operations No. 7 in the United States.

 From the time that Goodwin took over as chief executive until 2007, RBS's assets quadrupled, its cost-to-income ratio improved markedly, and its profits soared.
 In 2006, pre-tax profits climbed 16% to £9.2 billion with significant growth coming from its investment banking business.
 By 2008 RBS was the fifth-largest bank in the world by market capitalisation.
 One of the factors in its rise was its enthusiasm for supporting leveraged buyouts.
 In 2008 it lent $9.3bn, more than double its nearest rival.

 However, following investor unrest in the build-up to RBS's acquisition of a $1.6bn minority stake in Bank of China in 2005, Goodwin was criticised by some RBS shareholders for putting global expansion ahead of short-term financial returns.
 Between 2002 and 2005, the share price plateaued at around £17 per share, having nearly trebled between February 2000 and May 2002.
 Goodwin was accused of megalomania by some shareholders, as reported by Dresdner Kleinwort analyst James Eden (who said he thought the label was 'unwarranted').
-After the Bank of China deal, he was forced to promise RBS shareholders he would not indulge in any further big acquisitions and focus instead on growing the group organically.
+Following the Bank of China deal, he was forced to promise RBS shareholders he would not indulge in any further big acquisitions and focus instead on growing the group organically.